-Our Love Of 'All-Natural' Is Causing A Vanilla Shortage
+Our Love Of 'All Natural' Is Causing A Vanilla Shortage

 Producers

-Our Love Of 'All-Natural' Is Causing A Vanilla Shortage
+Our Love Of 'All Natural' Is Causing A Vanilla Shortage

 Gerry Newman buys vanilla by the gallon.
-He's co-owner of Albemarle Baking Company, in Charlottesville, Va., and vanilla goes into everything from his cookies to pastry cream.
+He's co-owner of Albemarle Baking Co., in Charlottesville, Va., and vanilla goes into everything from his cookies to pastry cream.

-A few years ago, each one-gallon bottle of organic, fair-trade vanilla set him back $64.
+A few years ago, each 1-gallon bottle of organic, fair-trade vanilla set him back $64.
 Today, it's $245, more than Newman can comfortably stomach.

 It's a global phenomenon, hitting pastry chefs and ice cream makers alike.
-Some have changed their recipes, to use less vanilla.
+Some have changed their recipes to use less vanilla.
 Newman has switched suppliers to find a cheaper product.

 "It's not certified organic.
-It's not fair-trade," he says.
+It's not fair trade," he says.
 "There's a guilt I have over that, because we're talking about something that's all hand labor, and if these people aren't being treated fairly, it's really sad."

 To understand the current vanilla crisis, this is the first thing to understand: It's one of the most labor-intensive foods on Earth.